 We expect our gross profit to increase in absolute amounts in the foreseeable future, as we further grow our business and expand our local data services under uCloudlink 2.0 model.
-Our gross margin is mainly affected by the mix of data connectivity services and sales of terminals, as data services tend to have higher margin than sales of terminals.
+Our gross margin is mainly affected by the mix of data connectivity services, sales of terminals and PaaS and SaaS services, as data services tend to have higher margin than sales of terminals and we do not incur cost of revenue for PaaS and SaaS services.
 Our gross margin is also affected by the mix of international and local mobile data connectivity services we provide.